A war of traditional art vs digital art has been long waging since digital art has come into existence?

 7. Lack of Connection With Art

-Unlike traditional art, you cannot touch or feel the digitally created artwork.
+Unlike traditional art, you cannot touch or feel a digitally created artwork.
 For an artist to create amazing art, they need to connect with it.

 But with digital art, this can be difficult as you cannot touch the artwork while making it.